Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 ## 2.1.
 Class Diagram

-This class diagram shows an overall picture of the various actor interactios, as well as controller/entity packages to which the GUI's pertain.
+This class diagram shows an overall picture of the various actor interactions, as well as controller/entity packages to which the GUI's pertain.
 Note that some views will potentially retrieve data from more than one source; these have been indicated with dashed lines.

 ![SubbyClassDiagram](http://i.imgur.com/64hk0Jr.jpg)